cyrillebenoit/LiveSplit.GradedSplits/README.md

 General Settings:
 * Don't override - Turns this feature on/off
 * Override current live run - Updates your split icons as you run (when you split, the icon is updated).
 Your current split icons remain until you split that segment.
-* Override current live run AND personal best - Updates the split icons for your personal best against that segment's best time.
-Also updates icons when you split.
+* Override personal best - Updates your split icons based on how well your personal best did against that segment's best time.
+Note that as you run more, and get better splits, your Personal Bests' become worse in comparision.
-* Override personal best - Does the same as Override current live run AND personal best (Known issue)
+* Override current live run AND personal best - Updates the split icons for your PB AND updates icons when you split.

 Split Settings:
 * Icon Image - Uses a local image file when overriding your normal split icon